cornerstonejs/dicomParser/README.md

 Even though you would expect an Image Archive to _never_ send you data that isn't 100% DICOM compliant, that is not a bet I would make.
 As I like to say - there is no "DICOM police" to penalize vendors who ship software that creates bytes streams that violate the DICOM standard.
-In general it is good practice to never trust data from another system - even one that you are in full control of.
+Regardless, it is good practice to never trust data from another system - even one that you are in full control of.

 _Does not depend on any external dependencies - just drop it in and go_